Ayesha Curry Looks Smoking Hot In Form-Fitting Dress On Date Night With Stephen Curry

 For the third shot in the series, Ayesha posed on a couch on an outdoor patio area, sprawling out slightly and getting comfortable.
 A candle was burning on the table in front of her, and she took a sip of wine while she flashed a peace sign at the camera in the silly snap.

 For the final picture in her Instagram update, Ayesha shared a snap of herself laughing at a dinner table.
-Some tasty looking bites were in front of her, and there were a few glasses of red wine on the table as well.
+Some tasty-looking bites were in front of her, and there were a few glasses of red wine on the table as well.
 The duo had moved from outside to inside in the shot, given the darker background, and appeared to be having an absolute blast together.

 Ayesha’s fans couldn’t get enough of the sweet snaps, and the post received over 100,000 likes within just eight hours, including a like from actress Gabrielle Union.